 It was another good year for high profile cases reported in the media in 2016.
-The seven cases chosen below range from cases with important legal ramifications, to some that haven’t changed the law much, but have seized the public imagination – and indignation.
+The seven landmark cases chosen below range from cases with important legal ramifications, to some that haven’t changed the law much, but have seized the public imagination – and indignation.
 From solicitors’ duties to money-grabbing politicians, the legal landscape in 2016 enlightened and entertained us.

 1. Intending to be reckless?
 Best to be reckless without any intention